dalbonio/jogodobicho/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Available Scripts Website
+The contracts were created using Truffle, so you can run:

+### `truffle compile`

+Compile all the used contracts

-### `npm test`
+### `truffle test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.